 If you’re like most people, the first number is far bigger than the second.
-According to Mobile Marketing Watch, 98% of all text messages are opened compared to 22% of emails.
+Research shows that 42% of commercial text messages are opened compared to 32% of emails.

-Salespeople should take note of these statistics.
+Salespeople should take note.
 It’s difficult to get on buyers’ radars in the first place, let alone stay there.
-Text can be a fantastic medium for staying top-of-mind for your prospects.
+Text and live chat can be fantastic mediums for staying top-of-mind for your prospects, which is leading to the evolution of business conversations.

 The following guidelines will help you reap the benefits of text while staying professional.